Austin2000-bit/Austin2000-bit/README.md

 ### ✍️ Daily Dev Quote
 <!--DAILY_QUOTE-->
-Before software can be reusable it first has to be usable.
+Code is like humor.
+When you have to explain it, it’s bad.
 <!--/DAILY_QUOTE-->

 <!--LAST_UPDATED-->
-Updated on: 2025-09-20 01:47:28 UTC
+Updated on: 2025-09-21 02:00:15 UTC
 <!--/LAST_UPDATED-->

 ---